ja999/voice-recognition/README.md

 Input data: uncompressed wave files
 Output: sex of the speaker

-####Recordings of people reading simple phrases have been used for accuracy measuring.
+Recordings of people reading simple phrases have been used for accuracy measuring.
 ###Accuracy of the algorithm ~80%
 Adding your own files and running parser.rb is easy.
 Create a folder with the name 'train' in the local repository and put the files you want to be tested there.
-To call of the tests simply type ````ruby parser.rb all````.
+To call the tests simply type ````ruby parser.rb all````.

 ##Results
 Tests fired in random sequence.